 Actual adjustments: In September each year we will send you an actual adjustment for the previous year.
-So in September 2016 we will send you the adjustment for 2015/16.

 If your estimated service charge for the previous year was too low you will be sent a demand asking you to pay the additional amount.
 Your lease requires payment in full within 30 days.
-Alternatively you can contact us to make arrangements to pay by instalment.
+Alternatively, you can contact us to make arrangements to pay by instalment.

-If your estimated service charge was too high we will advise you of the credit to be put on your service charge account
+If your estimated service charge was too high, we will advise you of the credit to be put on your service charge account.